 Human rights

 In addition to complying with the legislative frameworks of all the countries where it operates, Intesa Sanpaolo is committed to identifying, mitigating and, where possible, preventing potential human rights abuses linked to its activities, as required under the latest UN guiding principles (Guiding Principles on Business and Human Rights).
+In this context, Intesa Sanpaolo is committed to continuously improving its human rights management activities.

 In the above-mentioned document – Principles on Human Rights – Intesa Sanpaolo declares that: